 SEO web design gets it all together.
-Keeping websites above the stiff competition in the ever-evolving webspace might seem like an unattainable goal to many, but to few, the solutions would be only to buy their way up using strategies like SEM (Pay Per Click).
+Keeping websites above the stiff competition in the ever-evolving web space might seem like an unattainable goal to many, and too few, the solutions would be only to buy their way up using strategies like SEM (Pay Per Click).
 Keeping up with technological advancement has become a daily grind, but cooking your plan with required recipes could keep you above water.

 A pay-per-click marketing strategy is not a bad idea, but in a world where many competitors are bidding for similar target keywords as yours, that idea will might not completely get the wrinkles out.
 If the goal is to remain on the web for a very long-time, you might want to consider applying the SEO techniques from the beginning of a project.

 Remember, pay-per-click does not provide value over time, and in a constantly emerging marketing environment, you would need a lot of money to keep up if you chose to go through this route.
 In reality, there is just a ghost of a chance that your PPC’s goal will be there on time.

 So you want a website that facilitates and speeds up external communication among customers.
 Your website has a split-second to capture the visitors’ attention and to deliver that A.I.D.A effect comes with having a well-thought-out and SEO-compliant web copy that effectively communicates and motivates people to act.
 It is not bad if you have spent thousands of dollars and created that beautiful idea, but it becomes useless if no one takes action on landing on the page.